octo-technology/OpenTezos/docs/michelson/tutorial.md

 LAMBDA (pair nat nat) nat { ADD }
 ```

-Notice that the function is tuplified.
+Notice that the function is 'tuplified'.

 The `APPLY` instruction allows a new `lambda` function to be formed (called _addition2B_) which takes a single _nat_ as argument and returns a _nat_.
 This function would increment a given _nat_ by two.